AshishRastogi123/Rastogi_drive/README.md

-# Rastogi Drive - Google Drive based drive
+# Rastogi Drive

-A full-stack web application that mimics the functionality of Google Drive, allowing users to upload, view, download, and manage their files securely.
+A full-stack web application for secure cloud storage, allowing users to upload, view, download, and manage their files securely.

 ## Demo